 Times have never been better for the best camcorders – with 4K cameras now being available at every price point.
 More and more people are realizing that having a device that is dedicated and designed for shooting movies – and have a big zoom built in – often means, when choosing the best camera for video, a camcorder a much better choice than a multi-purpose camera or smartphone.

-There's plenty to consider if you're shopping for a camcorder, with the market ranging all the way from budget-friendly family models to professional pieces of kit that are almost good enough for broadcast productions.
+There's plenty to consider if you're shopping for a camcorder, with the market ranging all the way from budget-friendly consumer camcorder to professional camcorders for TV broadcast journalism and documentary filmmaking.

 If you're considering returning to the world of camcorders for the first time after adventures many years ago with 8mm and VHS-C tape, you may be wondering why you need one at all, when there's a perfectly functional camera built into a device that you have with you at all times.
 The key advantage of a camcorder over a camera phone is that you tend to get a big optical zoom lens built in, meaning you can get closer to your subjects without compromising the quality of your picture.
 This is particularly useful for shooting sports and wildlife, and is also something that sets camcorders apart from the best action cameras.